PyramidSystemsInc/jenkins-bootstrapper/README.md

 ### Usage

-1. Create an S3 bucket on the AWS account whose credentials you plan to use
+1. Create an S3 bucket named after your `PROJECT_NAME`

-2. Create a `jobs.json` file using the sample file in this project
+2. Create a `jobs.json` file using the sample files in this project

 3. Upload your new `jobs.json` file to your S3 bucket